-Each department at the Athens University of Economics and Business offers a corresponding curriculum, with includes a number of focus areas that provide specialization, as follows:
+Each department at the Athens University of Economics and Business offers a corresponding curriculum, which includes a number of focus areas that provide specialization, as follows:

-A /A DEPARTMENT CURRICULUM DEPARTMENT CURRICULUM SPECIALIZATIONS/ CYCLES() ECIALIZATIONS/ CYCLES() 1.
-Department of International and 1.
-International Economics and Finance European Eco nomi ic Studies 2.
-International and European Political Economy
+A/A DEPARTMENT CURRICULUM SPECIALIZATIONS/ CYCLES () 1.
+Department of International and European Economic Studies 1.
+International Economics and Finance

+2. International and European Political Economy

-2. Economics Economic Theory and Policy Business Economics and Finance
+2. Economics 1.
+Economic Theory and Policy

+2. Business Economics and Finance

+3. International and European Economics

-3. Management Science and Technology International and European Economics Operations Research and Business Analytics
+3. Management Science and Technology 1.
+Operations Research and Business Analytics

-3. Management Science and Technology Operations Research and Business Analytics Operations and Supply Chain Management
+2. Operations and Supply Chain Management

 3. Software and Data Analysis Technologies

-Information Systems and Electronic Business
+4. Information Systems and Electronic Business

 5. Strategy, Entrepreneurship and Human

 Resources

-4. Business Administration Business Administration
+4. Business Administration 1.
+Business Administration

 2. Information Systems Administration

-3. Accounting and Finance Administration
+3. ⊿ Accounting and Finance Administration

 4. Marketing

 5. Accounting and Finance 1.
 Accounting

 2. Finance

+6

 6. Marketing and Communication 1.
 International Management, Innovation and

-Entrepreneurship
+2 Entrepreneursnip

-2. Human Resource Management
+2.

-3. Business Analytics

-4. Digital Marketing
+⊿ Digital Marketing

-7. Informatics () Theoretical Computer Science
+7 Informatics () .
+1 Theoretical Computer Science

 2. Computer Systems and Networks

-3. Information Systems and Information Security
+3. Information Systems and Information

+Security

 4. Databases and Knowledge Management

 5. Operational Research and Economics of

 Information Technology

-6. Computational Mathematics and Scientific Calculations
+6. Computational Mathematics and Scientific

+Calculations

-8. Statistics Data Science
+8. Statistics 1.
+Data Science

-0. Statistics Data Science Operational Research
+2. Operational Research

 3. Applied Mathematics

-3. Applied Mathematics

-()The Department of Statistics does not offer specific directions in studies, but the above mentioned cycles.
-Likewise, the Informatics Department offers, instead of directions, the above mentioned cycles, of which the students must choose two.
+() The Department of Statistics does not offer specific directions in studies, but instead, the abovementioned cycles.

-More detailed information on the curriculas provided at the corresponding course guides and the departments' websites.
+More detailed information on the curriculums is available in the corresponding course guides and on the Departments' websites.